gvanastasov/example-blazor-app/README.md

 2. Blazor extension
 3. Generate new project
 - dotnet new blazorwasm -n SomeName -o ./src/SomeName
-4. reference components lib inside the app
-> all packages are kept nicely separated under subdir in ./src

-Run

 4. Optional: (you can also skip this step if you used --no-https when generating the app project) Disable TSL by simply removing https:// url from launchSettings.json in the app project -- profiles.SomeName.applicationUrl.
 Since this is for a demo purpose and you are suppose to run this only on your local evnironment is perfectly safe to do so.
 The other option is to generate a developer cert, trust it and use it during development.
 This is a topic outside of the scope of this demo.
-5. Runt the project
+5. reference components lib inside the app
-- cd ./src/SomeName
-- dotnet run
+- dotnet add ./src/ExampleBlazorApp/ExampleBlazorApp.csproj reference ./src/ExampleBlazorDS/ExampleBlazorDS.csproj

+Scripts
+- explain root and subdir scripts
+1. gen component
+> .\Run.ps1 -task CreateComponent -arguments <componentName>
+2. run
+> .\Run.ps1 -task Start